 “I had an amazing experience at Texas Health Frisco.
 Dr. Vira and the hospital staff were so caring and attentive.
 I could tell everyone was focused on taking every precaution and following every protocol for my safety.
 I am especially sensitive to this as a health care provider myself.
 In the past, I have had trouble waking up from sedation and was concerned about that going in as well.
 I talked to the intake nurse about my situation, and she went above and beyond to communicate this to the anesthesiologist and other staff members,” she added.

 Bland went home the next day and says she is now back to driving, running errands and doing most everything she used to take for granted.
-The pain is gone and she is preparing to begin a new job on September 7.

 Begin your search for a spine specialist at a location convenient for you, or call 214-444-7301.